soudev/knowledge.mine/stuff/ide_editores_codigo.md

 * [Nitrous.io](https://www.nitrous.io/) - cloud IDE supporting Ruby, Python, Go, NodeJS

+* [Koding](https://koding.com/) - Say goodbye to your localhost and code in the cloud

 * [Codio](https://codio.com/) - is a powerful cloud and browser based IDE that covers the complete web development cycle; from prototype to deployment

 --